jphaugla/redisearchPythonsMusings/samples/permits_multi/README.md

   * RediSearch does not support indexing of multi-values (scalar values or objects nested in arrays), with the exception of TAGs.

 Just a few examples on a few hash records
-* add some permits has records
+* add some permits hash records
 ```bash
 redis-cli < add_hash_permits.txt
 ```